Skip to contentSkip to navigationSkip to topbar

 Firewalls and Network Address Translation (NAT) can impact the quality and performance of your application if they block direct communication of media.

-When a direct connection is not possible between clients, a TURN relay can exchange media.
+When a direct connection is not possible between a client and Twilio's SFU, a TURN relay can exchange media.

-Common reasons why a direct connection could fail are firewalls that restrict UDP traffic on Twilio's specified ports or non BEHAVE-compliant NATs (where it is not possible to traverse the NAT using standardized methods).
+Common reasons why a direct connection could fail are firewalls that restrict UDP traffic on Twilio's specified ports or non-BEHAVE-compliant NATs (where it is not possible to traverse the NAT using standardized methods).

 (information)